MiladMokhtaridoost/Signature/Pipeline/LWLR/README.md

 <br/>

 ## Running interaction analysis with Signature
-Signature runs with one simple shell script - the *user-friendly scheduler* - which has been generated to submit your job in batches, up to 3 datasets per bacth.
-Larger batches can be submitted depnding on your HPC's processing power and memory limits (see *Making user-specific modifications* section).
+Signature runs with one simple shell script - the *user-friendly scheduler* - which has been generated to submit your job in batches, up to 3 datasets per batch.
+Larger batches can be submitted depending on your HPC's processing power and memory limits (see *Making user-specific modifications* section).

 ### To get started:
 1. In https://github.com/MaassLab/Signature, press the ***<>Code*** drop-down button